MikeyZee/nested-esxi-ansible/README.md

 ## Variables
-/vars/creds.yaml - There's a few variables to set in the creds file for this script to work
+/vars/creds.yaml - There's a few variables to set in the creds file for this script to work Note that the networks need to be portgroups that are created on your physical ESXi host's switch.
 ```
 nested_info: # This is a list of the ESXI VMs that you want to create, add more or remove some as necessary
   - name: vcf-mgmt-esxi-1 # VM name